cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+  The February 7th release adds fixes for stratum pool mining.

+  The February 6th release added a first, but working keccak algorithm support to instamine at the MaxCoin launch.
+The miner worked, and we basically owned the coin.

   The February 4th release fixes a problem with very apparently incorrect autotune measurements and it also repairs the multi-GPU support.
 So you